 1872 – 1970

-I can’t help but being interested in learning and setting new goals to create new things.
-It is a learning process that each step inspires and motivates me to learn newer and better ways to create and improve my expertise.
+My passion and interests lie in learning and setting new goals to create new things.
+They inspire and motivate me to learn newer and better ways to create and improve my expertise.

 Each completion of a new and challenging task has taught me skills and abilities I couldn’t have discovered had I not endeavored into exploring new territories.
 The discoveries have inspired me to explore even more.

-By now I have learned sufficiently enough to realize how little I know; a process which has resulted in awakening me to the discovery that my skills and abilities are far beyond the scope of what I have been made to believe about myself; the journey has led me home to my true Self.
+By now I have learned sufficiently enough to realize how little I know; a realization which has resulted in awakening me to the discovery that my skills and abilities are far beyond the scope of what I have been made to believe about myself; the journey has led me to come home to myself.

 America’s gentle philosopher